 In the online application process, you will find a form for faculty advisors that you download and have your faculty advisor complete.
 You choose which project you wish to work with of those described and you must choose one.
 You then go to a faculty member within your program that you would like to work with to seek an independent study or experiential learning/internship credit course.
 Your faculty

 Please note: We recognize that obtaining a faculty advisor, reference letters and arranging course credit is a process.
 Please submit your application even if you have not yet secured these things.

 Intern applicants can apply for Global Opportunity Awards and other external sources.
 More information here.

 Finally, you can learn more about what the experience is like from past intern blogs.
-In addition, two interns have made themselves available to answer questions you may have about the WHE internship Experience.
-Christine was in Kenya last summer and Andrea was in Tanzania.
+In addition, Toby, one of our interns has made himself available to answer questions you may have about the WHE internship Experience.